mys-lang/package-net/examples/tcp/README.rst

    $ mys run server
    Accepting clients on port 59000.
    Client accepted.
-   Echoing data.
+   Echoing byte.
-   Echoing data.
+   Echoing byte.
-   Echoing data.
+   Echoing byte.
    Disconnected.

 Start a TCP client in another terminal.
 It connects to the server and